Hilaire Belloc and G. K. Chesterton: Views on the relationship

 The relationship between Belloc and Chesterton has been the subject of scholarly study.
 Belloc and Chesterton have been described as central to the emergent Catholic intellectual and literary movement of the early 20th century.
 Belloc is largely credited with Chesterton's personal and literary formation, and Belloc himself told Maisie Ward that "the chief thing he had done for Chesterton when they first met was to open his eyes to reality".
-Chesterton's influence on Belloc's works is generally considered less impactful, though some have criticised this outlook, especially Pearce.
+Chesterton's influence on Belloc's works is generally considered less impactful, though some have challenged this outlook.

 Contemporary

 During their lifetimes, Belloc and Chesterton's relationship was widely known among the British public.
 In 1905, Charles Masterman described the two as the strongest voices against reactionary Victorian literature found in the works of G. A. Henty and Rudyard Kipling, and for the classical liberal causes of free trade, anti-imperialism, and secular public schooling.
-By 1908, the satirical magazine Punch lampooned Belloc as a foreign and bizarre intellectual with a love of English beer among his unlikely "grimy", teetotaling Salford constituents; the magazine ended its piece by recommending his next book be titled The Man Who Was Thirsty, a pun on Chesterton's metaphysical thriller The Man Who Was Thursday.
+By 1908, the satirical magazine Punch lampooned Belloc as a foreign and bizarre intellectual with a love of English beer unlike his "grimy", teetotaling Salford constituents; the magazine ended its piece by recommending his next book be titled The Man Who Was Thirsty, a pun on Chesterton's metaphysical thriller The Man Who Was Thursday.
+The English poet and journalist Edward Shanks wrote an article on Belloc for The London Mercury in September 1921, which described Belloc's works as "[resembling] Mr Chesterton, with whom it is so usual to compare him" and that it was impossible to think of one's work as separated from the other's.

 The Irish essayist Robert Lynd described Belloc and Chesterton as a "literary comradeship" so intertwined as to be confused for Castor and Pollux, approving of Shaw's "Chesterbelloc" chimera.
 He writes that "Mr. Belloc and Mr. Chesterton, whatever may be the dissimilarities in the form and spirit of their work, cannot be thought apart from each other."
 Lynd describes the two as complete opposites in their writing style and disposition – Chesterton is "jovial and democratic" whereas Belloc is "saturnine and autocratic" – but in agreement philosophically.
 Similarly, the English Conservative politician Christopher Hollis described the two as equals in their oratory skill, but Belloc was "bitter and satiric" and his jokes "struck to wound", whereas Chesterton's jokes were "warm" and "kindly".

 H. G. Wells, at least prior to his highly-publicised feud with Belloc, (Note: The relationship between Belloc and Wells soured considerably following the publication of Wells's The Outline of History, which Belloc pilloried in the press.) held both in high esteem; in his piece "About Chesterton and Belloc" written during the Chesterbelloc controversy, he wrote: "G. K. Chesterton, a joyous whirl of brushwork, appropriately garmented and crowned.
 When he is there, I remark, the whole ceiling is by a sort of radiation convivial. [...]
 Belloc I admire beyond measure, but there is a sort of partisan viciousness about Belloc that bars him from my celestial dreams."